 I guess we all start from different places and we all have different things we need to learn about relationships before we can make anything successful, because we’ve all had different experiences and the relationships we’ve had with other people, romantic and non-romantic, set us up for whatever other relationships we’ll have.
 This can be really tricky if we’ve already had bad experiences.
 Repeatedly.
-I think sometimes it’ll surprise you if you’ve been treated badly by people your whole life and you suddenly find someone who…doesn’t do that.
+I think sometimes it’ll surprise you if you’ve been treated badly by people your whole life and you suddenly find someone who…doesn’t.
 And goes to these lengths no one else has gone to for you.
 You don’t really know how to react to it and you feel wildly unprepared.
 It can be scary having someone treat you well when you’re not used to it.
 You might feel like you want to run from it and like you don’t deserve it and like it contradicts your destiny that you decided a long time ago was ETERNAL MISERY.
 But no matter how well or badly someone treats you, I think either way, it teaches you how to treat other people and how you should want to be treated by people.

 A lot of the time, it depends on which phase of your life you’re in.
-For example, I dated someone I didn’t care about when I was in a phase of my life when I was apathetic towards everything because I had just tried to kill myself and I felt like nothing I did mattered anyway.
+For example, I dated someone I didn’t care about when I was in a phase of my life when I was apathetic towards everything, because I had just tried to kill myself and I felt like nothing I did mattered anyway.
 It almost seemed like because I betrayed my own trust, I subconsciously decided to stop caring about what was best for me.
 Maybe I never did at that point in my life.
 I really don’t know.
 All I know is, I let myself be treated badly and I wasn’t cautious, but I am now and I can’t just jump into things anymore.
 Probably for the best.
 My second relationship came at a time when everything was falling apart for me.
 That was the rest of my downward spiral.
 And I guess that had to be part of it.
 I really can’t explain it any other way.
 And I think my problem is that if things start getting really bad for me, I will push people away from my darkness.
 I bring all the rain upon myself.

 This has been kind of a touchy subject for me for a while now.
 Both of the relationships I’ve had up to this point have severely traumatized me.
-The first one was horrible and forced through and through, and the second one ended really badly and it was the first time my heart was really truly broken.
+The first one was horrible and forced through and through, and the second one ended really badly and it was the first time my heart was really really broken.
 Anyway, I think I went on a date yesterday.
 I had a really great time, and then I went to sleep and I woke up a little past 3 in the morning, and I replayed it in my head again and I felt so calm and excited at the same time.
-I immediately thought of the night after my break-up, when I also woke up around that time and immediately started sobbing.
+I immediately thought of the night after my last break-up, when I also woke up around that time and immediately started sobbing.
 What a fucking contrast.
 Anyway this is kind of terrifying for me.

 I think a lot of success has to do with how open you are with the other person and how willing you are to work through your issues together.
 I can say that in my last relationship, I was pretty secretive, and I had my reasons, but that’s who I am and I can’t change it.
 Can I?
 I have my secrets and I need to keep my secrets.
 I have to keep some things to myself.
 I don’t know if I can unlearn that or not.
 I don’t know if I should try.
 I can feel myself doing it again already, maybe more than ever, and I feel terrible about it but I can’t stop.